ejv2/Maths-Challenge-Quiz/README.md

 The game was originally written in a programming language designed for schools called *Small Basic*, a somewhat annoying Visual Basic derivative.
 I liked some of the parts of the game, so I decided to port it to C++.
 This is the result.

+The original version of the game is available in the "historic/" directory, in source code format.

 ## General usage

 ### Installation/Use